How the Billboard & iTunes charts work

 For a song or album to chart, it has to sell and/or have a lot of streams.
 No album and/or release is automatically placed there nor can it be bought thus, if you'd like to be on iTunes charts for example, a hit record will be one that will get you some solid placement.

-Do you want to register your album with SoundScan?
+Do you want to register your album with Luminate?

-Symphonic can assist with registering your album or track with SoundScan!
+Symphonic can assist with registering your album and tracks with Luminate!

 Have more questions?
 Submit a request